-To evaluate the model ability to represent the long-term dynamics, we carried out multiple simulations intended to test the model's ability to describe regional variability as well as the structural and functional diversity of ecosytems in tropical South America.
-First, to assess the model ability to represent the biome distributions in regional scale, we ran ED-2.2 starting from near-bare ground conditions and carried out a 500-year simulation across the Amazon ecoregion.
+To evaluate the model's ability to represent the long-term dynamics, we carried out multiple simulations intended to test the model's ability to describe regional variability as well as the structural and functional diversity of ecosystems in tropical South America.

+First, to assess the model's ability to represent the distribution of biomass and leaf area index across tropical South America (18° S-13° N, 83-33° W), we carried out a 1° resolution 500-year regional simulation, starting from near-bare conditions (1400-1900) to produce the simulated potential vegetation.
+In these simulations, we assumed a constant treefall disturbance rate of $1.4 \% \text{ year}^{-1}$ (Moorcroft et al., 2001) and allowed the occurrence of fire, using the original ED-1 implementation of the fire disturbance model (Moorcroft et al., 2001).
 We then resumed the simulation in 1900, applying anthropogenic disturbance and ran the model until 2002, using a combination of land use transition matrices from Hurtt et al. (2006), nudged to match the initial conditions from Soares-Filho et al. (2006) in the Amazon.
-We initialized soils with texture obtained from Ouesada et al. (2011) for the Amazon, RADAMBRASIL (de Negreiros et al., 2009) for non-Amazonian areas of Brazil, and IGBP (Tempel et al., 1996) for non-Amazonian areas elsewhere, and the meteorological forcing from the Princeton University Global Meteorological Forcing Dataset (PGMF, Sheffield et al., 2006) for 1969 to 2008, which was recycled multiple times to simulate a period equivalent to 1500 through 2002.
+We specified the soil texture for each grid cell using data from Quesada et al. (2011) for the Amazon, RADAMBRASIL (de Negreiros et al., 2009) for non-Amazonian areas of Brazil, and the International Geosphere-Biosphere Programme (IGBP) (Global Soil Data Task, 2000) for non-Amazonian areas elsewhere.
+Soil texture characteristics (sand, silt, and clay content) are used to determine the pedotransfer function, hydraulic and thermal conductivities, and heat capacity of soils (Longo et al., 2019a).
+For the meteorological forcing, we used the Princeton University Global Meteorological Forcing data set (PGMF; Sheffield et al., 2006) for 1969 to 2008, which was recycled multiple times to simulate a period equivalent to 1400 through 2002.